jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 ### Fixed Logical Residence Brainstorm

-*This brainstorm was written in the context of efforts to program a prototype app 'Circle 3'.
+*This brainstorm was written in the context of efforts to program experiment 3'.
 It might not be very readable.*

-Fixed logical residence was supposed to be not thought through enough to be able to make the first version of Circle 3.
+Fixed logical residence was supposed to be not thought through enough to be able to make the first version of experiment 3.

 <
 Binding an object to a specific object reference gives an object a fixed logical residence.